 Survey data Symptoms Pathogenetic rationale

-eliminate the irritant
+eliminating the irritant

-eliminate the irritant
+eliminating the irritant

-The pronounced painful reaction of the pulp is due to the fact that the dentin layer separating the dental pulp from the carious cavity is very thin, partially demineralized and, as a result, is very
+The pronounced painful reaction of the pulp is due to the fact that the dentin layer separating the dental pulp from the carious cavity is very thin, partially demineralized and, as a result, very regenerative.

-susceptible to the effects of any stimuli
+susceptible to any stimuli

-Inspection Deep carious cavity filled with softened dentin Deepening of the cavity occurs as a result of
+Inspection Deep carious cavity filled with softened dentin Deepening of the cavity occurs as a result of pro-

-continued demineralization and simultaneous disintegration of the organic component of dentin
+ongoing demineralization and simultaneous disintegration of the organic component of dentin

 Localization Typical for caries

-hard, probing it painfully
+hard, probing it is painful

 EDI